BogdanAdrian11/bogdanadrian11.github.io/_posts/crypto/2020-09-10-tron-smart-contracts.md

 ---
 layout: post
 title: "Tron - How to talk to a smart contract"
 preview: "Yield farming website is down?
 Panic is activating?
-Check this quick and simple guide..."
+Check this quick and simple guide"
 image: /assets/images/unsplashed/farming.jpg
 date: 2020-09-10 15:50:31 +0300
 categories: crypto